bomonike/bomonike.github.io/aws-bedrock.md

 Your IAM User or Role should have the <strong>AmazonBedrockFullAccess</strong> AWS managed policy attached[5].

-To allow only Amazon Nova Lite v1:
+To allow use of Amazon Nova Lite v1 as the <a href="#InfProfile">inference profile</a> and foundation model:

 ```
 {